 I am showing more than 50 pieces of my photography (see my new photography pages) on the 6th floor (Space #6039, on the north side of the building) of Artomatic 2024, which will be held at 2100 M Street, NW, Washington, DC from March 8 until April 28.

 The in-person images are much richer, and seeing them all on the wall together is quite gratifying.
 It was a real pleasure putting the installation together.
-I had a lot lot of help and encouragement from many people including Andrea Mercado, Dorothy Hickson, Seth and Denise Winnick, Colin MacDonald, Michael Anthony Thomas, Christine Mayman, Jane Brown, Derek and Sheri Nestell, Sara Mazursky, Michelle Parrish, Matthew King, Corwyn Jeffers, George Seidel, and the other Artomatic volunteers and artists (especially Alex of Plaza Artist Materials).
+I had a lot of help and encouragement from many people including Andrea Mercado, Dorothy Hickson, Seth and Denise Winnick, Colin MacDonald, Michael Anthony Thomas, Christine Mayman, Jane Brown, Derek and Sheri Nestell, Sara Mazursky, Michelle Parrish, Matthew King, Corwyn Jeffers, George Seidel, Pamela Jones, Peter Roberts, and the other Artomatic volunteers and artists (especially Alex of Plaza Artist Materials).

 Editing details of above images: Crow image edited in the Prisma app using the “Marmalade” filter.
 The other two are unmodified except for cropping.

+1. Think about your readers.
 Before you begin writing, put yourself in a reader’s shoes.
 People read on the Web to find solutions to problems, get information, be entertained, or be moved or supported emotionally.
 What are you trying to convey?
 Is it useful, interesting, motivating, or energizing?
 Make reading worth their time.

 2. Be careful with jargon.
 Jargon and abbreviations can be useful shortcuts with the right audience.
 With the wrong audience, they are actively alienating.
 Jargon and abbreviations can also be hard to translate, if translation is a concern.
 Use plain language and spell out your abbreviations.